-ReadOnly with a read-write pattern-In this pattern, persistent data that would otherwise be represented by a single EJB are actually represented by two EJBs: one read-only and the other updateable.
+ReadOnly with a read-write pattern-In this pattern, persistent data that would otherwise be represented by a single EJB are actually represented by two EJBs: one read-only and the other updatable.
 When the state of the updateable bean changes, the container automatically invalidates corresponding read-only EJB instance.
 If updates to the EJBs are frequent, the work done by the servers to invalidate the read-only EJBs becomes a serious bottleneck.

-Invalidation of HTTP sessions
+6.7.7 Invalidation of HTTP sessions

-Similar to "Invalidation of Entity EJBs" on page 6-13, HTTP sessions can also be invalidated.
+Similar to Section 6.7.6, "Invalidation of Entity EJBs", HTTP sessions can also be invalidated.
 This is not as expensive as entity EJB invalidation, since only the session data stored in the secondary server needs to be invalidated.
-BEA advises users to not invalidate sessions unless absolutely required.
+Oracle advises users to not invalidate sessions unless absolutely required.

-JNDI Binding, Unbinding and Rebinding
+6.7.8 JNDI Binding, Unbinding and Rebinding